arjunaggarwal99/CS-260R/result.md

 ![](curves/td3_gen.png)

 ### Obervation:
-- The test curve generally follow the training curve with a noticeable drop in performance.
+- The graph indicates that the agent's performance peaks during training but drops when facing new test scenarios.

 ### Analysis:
-- The difference between training and testing suggests that the agent's policy is not generalizing well to new scenes.

-### Potential Solution:
-- Gradually increasing the complexity of training scenes could help the agent build up a stronger policy that adapts better to complex testing scenes.
+- The agent seems to have specialized in its training environment at the cost of generalizing to new situations.
+I think that there has not been adequate variation in the training.

 ### Conclusion:
-The generalization curve suggests that while the agent is capable of learning, it struggles to transfer that learning to new, unseen environments.
-Gradually increasing the complexity of training scenes could help the agent build up a stronger policy that adapts better to complex testing scenes.
+- For better generalization, we can introduce a wider range of scenarios during training.
+This suggests that if the agent is trained with a more diverse set of scenarios, it is likely to perform better in new environments.
+It highlights the need for varied training experiences to develop a more adaptable and robust agent.